Elaine Walters, MS

 Healing Arts Program Coordinator

 Dawn McIlwain first connected with the Trauma Healing Project as an artist, and then as a volunteer Reiki practitioner.
 In 2014 she joined the THP staff and is now the Healing Arts Program Coordinator.
 Dawn brings with her a passion for being of service and considers it a privilege to work with others on their healing journeys, whether this means listening, witnessing their healing process, or being able to work directly with participants.
 Dawn is a Usui & Holy Fire Karuna® Reiki Master Teacher, cross-cultural Shamanic practitioner and multi-media artist.
-In 2019, she will round out her offerings by becoming certified in Dancing Mindfulness.
+She is also a certified Dancing Mindfulness facilitator and offers a monthly class here at the Trauma Healing Project every 4th Friday of the month.

 Q. What do you look forward to when you come to work?

 Healing Arts Program Assistant

 Hugo joined the Trauma Healing Project team in the summer of 2019 as the Healing Arts Program Assistant.
 He has been involved with THP since 2017 as an intern through the Family & Human Services program at the University of Oregon.
 Hugo runs the day to day interactions that take place at the front desk of THP and is always willing to offer help with a smile to those who come through the door.
 His duties include the intake processes for THP, creating/running the orientation to the Healing Arts Program, scheduling appts, data entry, and making sure all participants feel welcomed at the Trauma Healing Project.
 He got involved with the Trauma Healing Project because he loved the healing atmosphere as well as THP’s mission to heal and better inform the community at large regarding trauma.